-Event guidelines were modified 6 years ago at the state and national level to no longer use projectors in the preliminary round of presentation events - competitors will present directly from their laptops/devices.
-Projectors will only be provided for finals in events with viewing, and it is up to the competitors to decide if they wish to use them.
+- Event guidelines were modified 7 years ago at the state and national level to no longer use projectors in the preliminary round of presentation events competitors will present directly from their laptops/devices.
+Projectors will only be provided for finals in events with viewing, and it is up to the competitors to decide if they wish to use them. - Photo ID required when checking in for competitive events.